DataDog/helm-charts/charts/datadog/README.md

 You can specify the Datadog Cluster Agent token used to secure the communication between the Cluster Agent(s) and the Agents with `clusterAgent.token`.

-**If you don't specify a token, a random one is generated at each deployment so you must use `--recreate-pods` to ensure all pod use the same token.** see[Datadog Chart notes](https://github.com/helm/charts/blob/57d3030941ad2ec2d6f97c86afdf36666658a884/datadog/datadog/templates/NOTES.txt#L49-L59) to learn more.

 ### Upgrading

 #### From 1.x to 2.x